Where have you spent most of your childhood?

 I won’t say it’s a book, but a collection of erotica shorts.
 No plan to finish it yet.
 I still don’t know how to continue the Katheryn Kellington stories or expand the Zen & the Art of Interracial Love series.
 Any idea?

 How about this?
 Some readers are asking:

 Will Katheryn marry Massai to help him get his marriage green card?
 What if their license application failed for one obvious reason, what’d happen to them both?
 Did she get her divorce settlement, and if so, how much?
 Did Kasey get to help her daughter tame the Massive virile African beast?
 And if so, will she also become obsessed?
 And how would the mother and daughter manage their relationship thereafter?
 What is the story of Jolene, of Scarlett, or of Howard?
 There are so many ideas that I truly wouldn’t know where to begin.

 How different are your two published books?

 The most obvious difference is the length of their titles and subtitles.
 AIEP has an unconventionally overlong 10-word main title and an equally lengthy 15-word subtitle (I was naïve).
 L2L has a simpler 3-word title and a short 5-word subtitle.
 These are two extremes, a nice diversity, don’t you think?
 Haha.

 The story pacing is also different.
 Main actions in AIEP were compressed over 5 days; it’s like, Go Go Go.
-Whereas L2L leisurely walked over many weeks; it’s more relaxed, taking the time to enjoy the ambience, deeply, slowly, and to reflect on important things.
+Whereas L2L leisurely walked over many weeks; it’s more relaxed, taking the time to enjoy the ambiance, deeply, slowly, and reflect on important things.
 Besides, the landscape is wide in L2L with New York street & ocean views.
-AIEP is mainly indoor until the MCs had to get some Vit.D (i.e. sun).
+AIEP is mainly indoor until the MCs had to get some Vit.D (i.e. Sun).

 In AIEP, Katheryn was transforming.